telepresenceio/telepresence/docs/index.md

 In a different terminal we'll start a container using the `alpine` image.
 As you can see below, environment variables are set similar to those set in Kubernetes pods to point at a `Service`.
-We can send a request to that service and it will get proxied, and we can also use hostnames:
+We can send a request to the Kubernetes API service and it will get proxied, and we can also use hostnames.
+(You'll get "unauthorized" in the response because you haven't provided credentials.)

 ```console
 host$ telepresence run-local --deployment deployment-12343 \